Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *f) Security personnel have been granted the ability to regulate entities, following the corresponding department’s internal guidelines.*

+*g) Members of the Regulations Department are allowed to utilize Entity - 004's Gray Threat Level drinks.*

 4) All Corporation Personnel below Classification - O are to follow proper attire rules, to which extent may be enforced.

 *a) Any article worn must not be immature, inappropriate, suggestive, or subversive in any form from all distances.*